Guuzzeji/youtube-scissors-cli/README.md

 - Open your fork and add your changes / features / bug fixes

-- **(Important)** run `npm test` if you made any changes to fetch folder or fetch files.
-Doing this to make sure everything is working properly when grabbing data and parsing it from YouTube
+- **(Important)** Run `npm test` if you made any changes to fetch folder or fetch files.
+You need to do this to make sure everything is working properly when grabbing data and parsing it from YouTube

-- Test and make sure your changes can still create a functional executable file. (check build guide above)
+- Test and make sure your changes can still create a functional executable file. (check the build guide above)

 - Create a pull request
   - Make sure to add a description of what changes you have made and why your changes are important.